sernle/c24-api-gettingstarted/readme.md

 All the code and samples used in this section can be downloaded from https://github.com/C24-Technologies/c24-api-gettingstarted

-This document also introduces some of the new features included in the new v4.7 release of C24-iO.

 ## Getting Started

 The Runtime APIs are included in the c24-io-api jar.
 You can either copy it (and its dependencies) from your iO Studio installation or use a dependency manager - for Maven the relevant sections are: